 This list has been compiled to assist you with your questions concerning admittance to the Doctor of Physical Therapy program at Radford University Carillion.
 Hopefully, your questions can be answered by consulting the list.
-Further questions can be addressed to Rachel Reynolds at firstname.lastname@example.org.
+If you have additional questions, please contact us at email@example.com

 Do you require a supplemental application?

-Yes, the application can be found on the PTCAS Web site.
+Yes, the application can be found on the Graduate college supplemental application Web site.
 Once there, follow Directory, List of PT Programs, PTCAS program pages and Radford.
-Then scroll down to supplemental requirements and follow the link from there.
+Then check the supplemental requirements, link is provided.